thtrieu/essence/README.md

 ```
 Q: What is the animal in the picture?      .
 A: cat
+Q: What is the cat doing?                  .
+A: sitting
 Q: Where is the cat sitting on?            .
 A: floor
-Q: Is it male or female?                   .
-A: female
-Q: Is she smiling?                         .
-A: yes
-Q: What is her color?                      .
-A: blue
+Q: What is the cat color?                  .
+A: white
 ```

 - `dqn-cartpole.py`: A classic solved with DQN, with experience replay and target network ofcourse.
 (Illustration below is one-take)